apple/live-caller-id-lookup-example/README.md

 * [swiftlint](https://github.com/realm/SwiftLint)

 ### Building
-You can build Live Caller ID Lookup Example either via XCode or via command line in a terminal.
+You can build Live Caller ID Lookup Example either via Xcode or via command line in a terminal.
-#### XCode
+#### Xcode
-To build Live Caller ID Lookup Example from XCode, simply open the root directory (i.e., the `live-caller-id-lookup-example` directory) of the repository in XCode.
+To build Live Caller ID Lookup Example from Xcode, simply open the root directory (i.e., the `live-caller-id-lookup-example` directory) of the repository in Xcode.
-See the [XCode documentation](https://developer.apple.com/documentation/xcode) for more details on developing with XCode.
+See the [Xcode documentation](https://developer.apple.com/documentation/xcode) for more details on developing with Xcode.

 #### Command line
 To build Live Caller ID Lookup Example from command line, open the root directory (i.e., the `live-caller-id-lookup-example` directory) of the repository in a terminal, and run